 Vice President means a person appointed or elected as vice president of the Association under clause 26.

-Voting Member means a Financial Member entitled to vote at a General Meeting under this Constitution.
+Voting Member means either a General Member or a Distinguished Member entitled to vote at a General Meeting under the terms of this Constitution.

 Interpretations